Call Today: 407-540-1551

 Definition of Leaving the Scene of an Accident

-The crime of Leaving the Scene of an Accident occurs if:
+Under Florida Statute 316.061, the crime of Leaving the Scene of an Accident is committed when a person:

-1. You are involved in an accident or crash with another person's property; such as a vehicle, building, or structure; and
+1. is involved in an accident or crash with another person’s property; such as a vehicle, building, or structure; and

-2. You willfully leave the scene of the accident or crash without providing your name, address, registration information, and driver's license to the owner of the property.
+2. willfully leaves the scene of the accident or crash without providing their name, address, registration information, and driver’s license to the owner of the property.

 If the owner of the property is not present to receive your information or cannot be readily located, you are required to report the accident or crash to the nearest law enforcement agency and provide your name, address, registration information, and driver's license.

-If you are involved in an accident or crash that results in injury or death to any person, including a passenger of yours, you are required to:
+Under Florida Statute 316.027, if a person is involved in an accident or crash that results in injury or death to any person, including a passenger, the person is required to:

 1. Stop Immediately;

-2. Provide your names, address, registration information, and driver's license; and
+2. Provide their name, address, registration information, and driver’s license; and

 3. Render reasonable assistance to the injured or deceased person by transporting, or making arrangements for the transportation, of the person to a medical professional for treatment if it is apparent that treatment is needed or the person requests assistance.